Army fitness criteria for women ‘arbitrary’, says SC, orders permanent commission for those excluded

 In its judgement in February 2020, the Supreme Court had directed that women officers in the Army be granted a permanent commission, rejecting the Centre’s stand of their physiological limitations as being based on “stereotypes” and “gender discrimination against women”.

-However, 60 women officers alleged that they were denied permanent commission in the Army on the grounds of fitness and moved the Supreme Court.
+However, 60 women officers alleged that they were denied permanent commission in the Army on the grounds of fitness, and moved the Supreme Court.

 The judgement on Thursday came in line with the proceedings on the plea so far.
-During a hearing earlier this month, the court had questioned the Army on the matter of keeping same fitness standards for 45-year old women officers, as for their 25-year old male counterparts, noting that there cannot be a “perverse inequality” in the Armed Forces.
+During a hearing earlier this month, the court had questioned the Army on the matter of keeping the same fitness standards for 45-year old women officers as for their 25-year old male counterparts, noting that there cannot be a “perverse inequality” in the Armed Forces.
 On the matter of ignoring Annual Confidential Reports beyond the 10th year of service too, the court had pulled up the Centre for “ignoring years of service”.

 On the other hand, on February 4, the government had argued in court that since the Army rank and file is predominantly male and drawn from the rural areas, soldiers are not yet mentally schooled to accept women officers in command.